By: Stan Popovich

 It was also very heart-wrenching to go to support groups and see the despair of family members as they watch their loved one suffer this pain and are totally powerless to do anything about it.
 Some family members talked about the grief they suffer to this day because their loved ones ended their life.

-There were times I felt like giving up, but I knew in my heart that the answers to my fears were out their but I had to make the effort to find those answers.
+There were times I felt like giving up, but I knew in my heart that the answers to my fears were out there but I had to make the effort to find those answers.
 Nobody was going to do it for me.
 I realised that denying I had a problem or using drugs and alcohol to take away my fears and anxieties would only make things worse in the long run.
 I had to make a choice.

 I was determined to find those techniques that would help manage my fears.

 To this day I still know of people who ended their life because they didn’t get the help they needed or were too afraid to get help.
-I see the grief of family members who lost loved ones or who have loved ones who is caught up in the vicious cycle of fear, anxiety, addiction, and other mental health issues.
+I see the grief of family members who lost loved ones or who have loved ones who are caught up in the vicious cycle of fear, anxiety, addiction, and other mental health issues.

 I know this pain all too well as someone who has dealt with these issues on a personal level.
 Do not make excuses and don’t let fear stop you from getting better.
 Most importantly, do not wait until it’s too late.

-As a result of my twenty-year struggle, I learned a lot things that helped me get through the tough times.
-Here are some important things I would advocate to others.
+As a result of my twenty-year struggle, I learned a lot of things that helped me get through the tough times.
+Here are some important things I would advocate for others.

 1. Listen To The Professionals And Not Your Friends:

 Your friends may mean well, but when it comes down to it, the professionals know your situation more than anyone.
 They know what you are going through and are trained to deal with your situation.
 Consult with a counsellor when you have questions about your mental health issues.

 2. Distance Yourself From People Who Give You A Hard Time: